D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Gathered_vocabulary.md

 The vocabulary will be introduced by informal examples, all of the form `Subject Verb Object`.
 The verbs and objects in the examples are all to be considered as **instances**, and not class definitions.
 In these sentences, all instances are uniquely identified by some display name.

+> Remark: This document contains mathematical symbols.
+Standard Latex syntax is used.
+Unfortunately, GitHub does not render such symbols, they just appear as plain text.
+Better results are achieved by using Visual Studio Code for editing the .md files.
+The preview window correctly displays mathematical symbols and equations.

 # Data structure